Wage and Income Transcript Checklist: A Practical Guide for Taxpayers

 What Is a Wage and Income Transcript?

-When discrepancies emerge between what you reported and what the IRS has on file, they use this transcript as their factual foundation.
+When your report and the IRS's records differ, they use this transcript as a basis of fact.
 Many taxpayers mistakenly believe their filed return is the official record.
 It isn’t.
 The IRS relies on its transcript of third-party documents to verify income and calculate what you owe.

 Who Should Use This Checklist?

-- The IRS requested a Wage and Income Transcript, or you need to request one
+● The IRS requested a Wage and Income Transcript, or you need to request one to review the income information reported under your Social Security number.

-- You received a notice about unreported income or income discrepancies
+● You received a notice about unreported income or discrepancies in reported amounts and need to compare them with official records.

-- You’re resolving an audit, payment arrangement, or verification issue
+● You are resolving an audit, payment arrangement, or verification issue that requires confirmation of income documentation.

-- You need confirmation of what income documents the IRS recorded
+● You need confirmation of which income documents were recorded to ensure your return matches third-party reporting.

-- You’re filing a routine tax return with no IRS inquiries
+● You are filing a routine tax return with no inquiries or verification issues related to income reporting.

-- Your issue involves only deductions or credits, not income discrepancies
+● Your issue concerns only deductions or credits and does not involve income discrepancies.

 What Determines Your Outcome?